IxZZZ/IxZZZ.github.io/docs/ctf_writeups/DownUnderCTF_2021/Flag_Loader.md

 - `l` to move left
 - `x` to check destination valid

 To make the function return `1`. we have to reach the 8 correct destination in the correct order.
-In the case `x`. the program will check valid destination and `v5&0xff` to check whether the reaching order was correct.
+In the `x` case.
+The program will check valid destination and `v5&0xff` to check whether the reaching order was correct when reach all 8 destination.

 ## Solution